cjd/wishlist/README.md

 1. Unpack contents of tarball into a webfolder.

-2. Create a MySQL database and import/load `sampleDb.sql`.

-3. Copy `config.php-example` to `config.php` and edit for your settings.

-4. Visit any of the PHP pages.
+2. Visit any of the PHP pages.
 This will redirect you to the WishList setup page.

-5. Set the requested variables.
+3. Set the requested variables.

-6. You should be redirected to the login page.
-The admin's username and password are both "admin" (without the quotes).
-Obviously, you should change the password.
+4. If the database or database user does not exist then it will prompt for database root password for initial setup

+5. Once this is setup you should create an initial user and set them as an admin.